josipNi/fullstack-scriber/service/README.md

-Start the app by executing
+## Start the app by executing

-cd fullstack-scriber && cd service && npm i && npm run start
+npm i && npm run start